o3de/o3de.org/content/docs/contributing/to-docs/submit-a-pr.md

 ### Commit your changes

 The first step in the PR process is to commit your changes to a branch on your fork.
-You must add a DCO sign off to all of your commits, otherwise your PRs will not be reviewed or merged.
+You must add a DCO sign-off to all of your commits, otherwise your PRs will not be reviewed or merged.
 DCO stands for [*Developer Certificate of Origin (DCO)*](https://github.com/apps/dco).
-The DCO sign off is your certification that your contribution is your own original work, or that you otherwise have the right to submit the work.
-DCO sign off is easy to do, and just as easy to forget.
+The DCO sign-off is your certification that your contribution is your own original work, or that you otherwise have the right to submit the work.
+DCO sign-off is easy to do, and just as easy to forget.
 Follow the steps below to properly sign off and commit your changes.

 1. Make sure you are in the correct branch.